Fasting Lab Instructions

 Dr. Kim's Colonoscopy Prep Instructions

 You are scheduled for a Colonoscopy at Bartlett Regional Hospital.
-Short Stay will call you between 10am and 2pm the day before your scheduled procedure to let you know what time you need to arrive as well as review your Pre Anesthesia patient evaluation form.
+Same Day Surgery will call you between 10am and 6pm the day before your scheduled procedure to let you know what time you need to arrive as well as review your Pre-Anesthesia patient evaluation form.

-You will need to purchase the following items at your local pharmacy:
+You will need to obtain ONE of the following items at your local pharmacy:

 THE DAY BEFORE YOUR EXAM:

-- You will need to be on a CLEAR LIQUID diet starting from the time you wake up.
-(The entire day) NO SOLID FOODS.
+- You will need to be on a CLEAR LIQUID diet starting from the time you wake up until you go to sleep.
+NO SOLID FOODS during the entire day.
 Acceptable clear liquids are listed below.
 You may take your morning medications today.

-- Drink 64oz of clear liquid (except red or purple) throughout the day for hydration.
+- Drink plenty of clear liquids (except red or purple) throughout the day for hydration.